Baseline Article: Realistic AI Futures 2025–2040

 Defense procurement is now a live deployment front.
 May 2026 classified-network agreements route advanced AI capabilities from OpenAI, Google, NVIDIA, Microsoft, AWS, SpaceX, and others into IL6/IL7 environments for lawful operational use.
 The question is shifting from “should militaries use AI?” to what auditability, human review, model boundaries, and failure reporting are required in classified contexts.

 The EU AI Act proceeds alone.
 Transparency obligations become active on August 2, 2026, including disclosure when people interact with AI systems and marking obligations for AI-generated or manipulated content.
+On June 10, 2026, the Commission published the final voluntary Code of Practice on marking and labelling AI-generated content — drafted by independent experts through the AI Office — which translates those Article 50 obligations into concrete commitments on machine-readable marking and detection of synthetic audio, image, video, and text, mandatory deepfake labelling, and chatbot disclosure.
+It is the EU moving, characteristically, from principle to operational detail ahead of the deadline rather than after an incident.
 High-risk system obligations follow the phased implementation schedule.

 Inside the major labs, the institutional picture is less reassuring than the technical one.
 OpenAI’s safety infrastructure has frayed: the Superalignment team was dissolved in May 2024, the Mission Alignment Team in February 2026, with at least eight safety-focused departures since late 2023.